-I recently won the From the Well Short Story Competition 2017, run by Cork County Library and Arts Services, with an anthology coming out soon.
-I came second in the UCC/Carried in Waves Short Story Competition in 2015 (the story is available to listen to on Soundcloud here), was shortlisted for the Colm Toíbín International Short Story Award in 2016 and Highly Commended for it in 2017, and longlisted for the RTE Guide/Penguin Ireland Short Story Competition 2015.
+I have won the Molly Keane Award 2018 and From the Well Short Story Competition 2017, was runner-up in the Bournemouth Writing Prize 2021 and the UCC/Carried in Waves Short Story Competition in 2015, shortlisted for the ChipLitFest Short Story Competition 2023, the Colm Toíbín International Short Story Award 2016 and Highly Commended for it in 2017, and longlisted for the Cambridge Short Story Prize 2020 and the RTE Guide/Penguin Ireland Short Story Competition 2015.

 Thanks for reading,